vanavi-bernitez/vanavi-bernitez/README.md

 ###

 <p align="left">My name is Viviana Benitez.
-I'm an electronic engineer discovering the wonderful world of web development.</p>
+I'm an electronic engineer and developer. </p>

 ###